A minimalist, setting-agnostic, roleplay-focused, attribute-based tabletop roleplaying system.

 A zone is an area that makes fictional sense as one location.
 Examples:

 Draw or label zones on your map.
-Characters are in a zone, not on a square.
+Characters are in a zone not on a grid.

 On your turn, you can: